 Prerequisite: MA-UY 2122 or equivalent.

-- This is a standard first course in mathematical statistics, recommended for those who will take advanced courses in statistics.
-Topics covered: Sampling distributions, tests of hypotheses, significance tests, point and interval estimation, regression and analysis of variance.
+- Standard first course in mathematical statistics, recommended for those planning to take advanced courses in statistics.
+Sampling distributions, tests of hypotheses, significance tests, point and interval estimation, regression and analysis of variance.

 - This course covers: Polynomial interpolation and approximation of functions.
 Divided differences.
 Least-squares data fitting, orthogonal polynomials.
 Numerical differentiation and integration.
 Solution of nonlinear equations.
 Gaussian elimination, pivoting, iterative refinement, conditioning of matrices.
 Numerical solution of ordinary differential equations.